Allocating Secret Santas with a Substitution Cipher using Clojure

 (map (fn [[buyer receiver]] [buyer (cipher receiver)]) santas)))

-Finally, I was able to decorate the secret-santa
+Finally, I was able to enhance the secret-santa

 function with the ability to return cipher text.

-This ensured that all paired up receivers were hidden and required a little work to uncover.
+This ensured that all paired-up receivers were hidden and required a little effort to uncover.